Braised Lamb Shanks

 Though I love a perfectly rare roasted Rack of Lamb, when it comes to a “shredded and saucy” kind of lamb experience, the glorious lamb shank is the superior cut.

 The shank is cut from the shin of the lamb, and needs to be cooked low and slow for it to become tender.
-It’s a tough cut otherwise, because it has a lot of connective tissue and collagen that needs to break down.
+It’s a tough cut of meat otherwise, because it has a lot of connective tissue and collagen that needs to break down via slow cooking.
 But that’s part of what gives the lamb shank so much flavor.

 Braising is definitely the way to go for cooking method, and we’ll cook it with red wine, beef stock, herbs, and vegetables to make a flavorful sauce.
 I recommend serving it with a side that soaks up that luscious sauce, like Saffron Rice, Rice Pilaf or Cauliflower Mashed Potatoes.

-As an overview, we will make this dish by browning lamb shanks, then braising them for several hours in a red wine, beef, tomato, vegetable herb sauce.
+We will prepare this dish by browning lamb shanks, then braising them for several hours in a red wine, beef, tomato, vegetable herb sauce.
 You have the choice of braising the lamb on the stove or in the oven.
-Let’s look at the process!
+Let’s break down the process!

 Pat the Meat Dry

-Sprinkle kosher salt all over the lamb, and black pepper if you’d like.
+Sprinkle kosher salt all over the outside of the meat, and black pepper if you’d like.

-Heat some ghee, or the cooking fat of your choosing (lamb tallow, butter, olive oil, etc), in a wide braiser pan and sear the lamb shanks on all sides over medium-high heat to brown.
+Heat some ghee, or the cooking fat of your choosing (lamb tallow, butter, olive oil, etc), in a wide braiser pan and sear the shanks on all sides over medium-high heat to brown.
 Really take your time here to develop deep browning, which will pay off with lots of flavor in the end.